My Learning Log: Building Discipline One Choice at a Time

 11. Quality Food Only

-If I’m going to eat, I’d rather it be nourishing, whole, and satisfying.
+If I’m going to eat, it needs to be nourishing, whole food.
 No shortcuts.
-Just quality food.

 12. No Extreme Diets

-Crash diets and fad extremes don’t work for me.
-Cutting entire food groups just makes life miserable.
-I’d rather do something sustainable and balanced—boring in the best way.
+Crash diets don’t work for me.
+Cutting entire food groups makes life miserable.
+I’d rather run a boring, sustainable routine.

 13. Smarter Swaps

 Soda is gone.
-Tonic with lime fills the craving without the sugar spike.
+Tonic with a squeezed lime fills the craving without the massive sugar spike.

 14. Tracking Progress, Not Perfection

-I weigh myself daily but only look at the 7-day average.
-Fluctuations are usually just water weight, not fat.
-Tracking data without panic is liberating.
+I weigh myself daily but only care about the 7-day moving average.
+Daily fluctuations are just water weight.
+Tracking the data without panic is liberating.

 15. Routine Meals

-To simplify decisions, I eat the same foods Monday–Friday.
-Boring is effective.
-Weekends, I loosen up a little for variety.
+To kill decision fatigue, I eat the exact same foods Monday–Friday.
+Weekends are for variety.

 16. Strength Training, Not Marathon Workouts

-I lift weights three times a week, 45–60 minutes per session.
-Anything longer turns into wasted time.
-Simple, focused training wins.
+I lift weights three times a week for 45–60 minutes.
+Anything longer turns into wasted time on my phone.

 17. Rooted in Why